vjoel/tupelo/README.md

 6. Debugging: in addition to the --info switch on all bin and example programs, bin/tspy is also really useful; it shows all tuplespace events in sequence that they occur.
 For example, run

-        $ tspy svr
+        $ tspy sv

-  in another terminal after running `tup svr`.
+  in another terminal after running `tup sv`.
 The output shows the clock tick, sending client, operation, and operation status (success or failure).

   There is also the similar --trace switch that is available to all bin and example programs.
 This turns on diagnostic output for each transaction.
 For example: